KhronosGroup/KTX-Software/interface/java_binding/README.md

 Copyright (c) 2021, Shukant Pal and Contributors \
 SPDX-License-Identifier: Apache-2.0

-Java bindings for libktx, made with love by [Shukant Pal](https://github.com/ShukantPal) originally for the [Texture Compression Tool](https://compressor.shukantpal.com).
+Java bindings for [libktx](https://github.com/KhronosGroup/KTX-Software), made with love by [Shukant Pal](https://github.com/ShukantPal) originally for the [Texture Compression Tool](https://compressor.shukantpal.com).

+The `libktx-jni` library is built by the CMake project in the repository root.
+This library glues the `libktx` API with the interfaces provided in this Java library.
+You'll need to install `libktx`, `libktx-jni` to use the bindings.

 ## Usage